hobigo/nextcloud-node-client/README.md

 ### Refactoring
 * Introduction of exception classes instead of error codes (breaking change)
 * <strike>Move from codecov to coveralls</strike>
+* move to eslint instead of using tslint
+* remove I from all interfaces - (breaking change)

 ### Search
 * Search for files api